D4rk-h/QParser/README.md

 # QParser
-This REST API was meant to be useful for quantum software developers on the need of parsing between the two main quantum programming languages when developing quantum software products, being simple and clean in development and easy to use.
+This REST API was meant to be useful for quantum software developers on the need of parsing between the two main quantum programming languages when developing quantum software products, being simple, clean in architecture and easy to use.

 ### Getting Started